murrayo/yaspe/README.md

 - Use the `-e` (existing database option) to chart the appended database

 __Note:__ This works by appending data to database that contains extracted SystemPerformance data.
 If the SystemPerformance files have a short sample period this can result in long run times and large output files with many data points.
-It will work, but may be a bit clunky to work with.
+It may be a bit clunky to work with in the browser.

-For example, change to the folder with the html file and run the commands:
+For example, change to the folder with the html files and run the commands:

 ```plaintext
 for i in `ls *.html`;do docker run -v "$(pwd)":/data --rm --name yaspe yaspe ./yaspe.py -i /data/"${i}" -a; done